Alberta Health Services

 Formaldehyde is produced naturally in the human body.
 A baby’s body naturally has about 10 times more formaldehyde than there is in 1 dose of a vaccine.

 Only some influenza (flu) vaccines contain thimerosal, a preservative used to stop any germs from making the vaccine unsafe.
-Routine childhood immunizations (in Canada) do not contain thimerosal.
+Routine childhood vaccines (in Canada) do not contain thimerosal.
 Learn more about thimerosal in vaccines.

 Methylmercury is not in vaccines.
 Thimerosal contains a very small amount of a form of mercury, called ethylmercury.
 Ethylmercury leaves your body quickly through your stool (poop).
 It does not build up in your body like methylmercury.